 Good Stuff That’s Getting In The Way Of You Living Your Best Life.
 Right Now.

 There are many decluttering systems out there, with nifty catchphrases.
 But they all have some things in common.
 They help you to prioritise your belongings and prioritise space in your home.
 They offer ways to find freedom from Things.
 They give you permission to get rid of things.
-They give you an opportunity to think bigger than the micro level of constantly struggling with the things in your home.
+They give you an opportunity to think bigger than the micro level of constantly struggling with things in your home.

 Sometimes they even look beyond the things to the cause of your clutter and this can be immensely helpful.

 Talking over or simply thinking about how you’re feeling about your home and your belongings (and your life) can reveal thought patterns, behaviours and habits that are no longer serving you and the life you would like to live.

 If you are unhappy in your home you are clearly not living your best life right now.
 And of course you can renovate, buy a bigger home, install more storage.
 But you might find it doesn’t take long for the same feelings to come up again.

 It’s like the Bad Feelings are following you!

 So how about this –